Alert issued for Halifax-area lake after suspected contamination sends person to hospital | CBC News

 Halifax Water Tap Water Remains Safe<br><br>Halifax Water wishes to inform our tap water customers that their water continues to be safe for normal use/consumption.
 Customers who draw water directly from Grand Lake should follow guidance from HRM/NS.<br> <br>More: <a href="https://t.co/8oI0q6JOeG">https://t.co/8oI0q6JOeG</a> <a href="https://t.co/mikzjPdpsq">pic.twitter.com/mikzjPdpsq</a>—@HalifaxWater

+The East Hants Regional Municipality also released a statement saying there is no known risk to its utility customers, although it does rely on the Grand Lake watershed.

+"We know it's just generalized in Grand Lake right now so it's immediate users of the lake itself that need to be following extra due diligence right now," Jesse Hulsman, with the East Hants municipality, told CBC's Information Morning Halifax Thursday.

-With files from Information Morning Halifax
+With files from Paul Palmeter, Information Morning Halifax